MicrosoftDocs/customer-voice/cv-docs/custom-header.md

     ![Select Style from the header toolbar](media/header-style.png "Select Style from the header toolbar")

 4. In the **Choose a style** panel, select one of the predefined styles.

+    > [!NOTE]
+    > The **Compact** style has the least header height as compared to other styles.
+You cannot add a background image to the survey header when you select this style.

     ![Choose a style for the header](media/header-choose-style.png "Choose a style for the header")